The evolution of life

 The classical theory of evolution

-The current framework of natural evolution
+The current picture of natural evolution

 A creative process devoid of consciousness?